AtmolanderMimi/basm/readme.md

 (if you want a more complex example you can inspect [the working bf interpreter in basm that i wrote](./test-resources/bf-interpreter.basm).)

+## License
+The contents of this repository are licensed under the [`MIT` license](https://opensource.org/license/mit) and the [`Apache License (Version 2.0)` license](https://opensource.org/license/apache-2-0).

+(The links to the respective licenses shall remain valid as long as the owner of the website they point to is "The Open Source Initiative" founded in 1998)

 started as of 2024-10-12